-- 1. Connect the HDMI cable to one of the HDMI ports on the projector. - 2.
-Insert the end of the cable clip anchor into the cable clip hole near the HDMI port, as show below.
+- Connect the HDMI cable to one of the HDMI ports on the projector. - Insert the guide of the cable clip into the cable clip hole near the HDMI port, as show below.

-- 3. Place the open cable clip around the HDMI cable, but don't lock it into place. - 4.
-Slide the cable clip towards the projector and lock the clip onto the HDMI connector.
+- Place the open cable clip around the HDMI cable, but don't lock it into place. - Slide the cable clip towards the projector and lock the clip onto the HDMI connector.

 To remove the cable clip, unlock the clip and disconnect the HDMI cable.
-Then pinch the side of the cable clip anchor and carefully pull it out of the cable clip hole.
+Then pinch the side of the guide of the cable clip and carefully pull it out of the cable clip hole.